Selected Financial Information

 The second phase of the NOVA 2020 growth plan includes the conversion of the Corunna cracker to allow it to utilize 100% ethane feedstock.
 We expect to complete a significant amount of project construction during our next Corunna turnaround, expected to begin in August 2017, and target project completion in early 2018.
 See NOVA 2020 for further information about our NOVA 2020

 During 2016, we generated profit of $649 million, compared to profit of $532 million during 2015.
 The increase in profit was primarily due to higher operating profit in both our Olefins/Polyolefins business unit and our Expandable Styrenics segment.
 Operating profit increased for our Olefins/Polyolefins business unit primarily due to higher polyethylene, ethylene and most co-products sales volumes and lower feedstock costs, which more than offset lower selling prices for most products.
 Operating profit for our Expandable Styrenics segment increased primarily due to higher margins and sales volumes.
 The increase in profit also included the reversal of a legal provision of approximately $31 million and lower finance costs, somewhat offset by higher income tax expense.

 Capital spending during 2016 increased 6%, compared to 2015, due to increased spending on NOVA 2020 growth projects.
 We expect 2017 capital expenditures to be around $700 million, which includes spending related to planned turnarounds.

 Liquidity and Credit Facilities

-We have a $550 million senior secured revolving credit facility provided by a syndicate of lenders, which matures on December 16,
+We have an $800 million senior secured revolving credit facility provided by a syndicate of lenders, which we amended in 2016 to

 Our senior secured revolving credit facility and our accounts receivable securitization programs are governed by a maximum senior